Tawfiq Canaan

 Deeply interested in Palestinian folklore, popular beliefs, and superstitions, Canaan collected over 1,400 amulets and talismanic objects held to have healing and protective properties.
 His published analyses of these objects, and other popular folk traditions and practices, brought him recognition as an ethnographer and anthropologist.
 The several books and more than 50 articles he wrote in English and German serve as valuable resources to researchers of Palestinian and Middle-Eastern heritage.
 Canaan also published works in Arabic and was fluent in Hebrew.

 An outspoken public figure, he also wrote two books on the Palestine problem, reflecting his involvement in confronting British imperialism and Zionism.
 He was arrested by the British authorities in 1939.
-The last two decades of his life were lived in the shadow of several personal tragedies: the loss of his brilliant son in an accident at Jerash, the loss and destruction of his family home, and of his clinic in Jerusalem during the 1948 war.
+The last two decades of his life were lived in the shadow of several personal tragedies: the loss of his son in an accident at Jerash, the loss and destruction of his family home, and of his clinic in Jerusalem during the 1948 war.

 Canaan managed to re-establish his life and career in East Jerusalem under Jordanian rule.
 First taking sanctuary in a convent in the Old City for two years, he was appointed director of the Augusta Victoria Hospital on the Mount of Olives, where he lived with his family through his retirement until his death in 1964.

 Early life

 Born in the village of Beit Jala in Palestine during the rule of the Ottoman Empire, Canaan studied as a child at the Schneller School, founded by German missionaries in nearby Jerusalem.
-His father Bechara, who was also schooled there, founded the first Lutheran church, YMCA, and co-ed school in Beit Jala and the first Arab pastor for the German Protestant Palestine Mission.
+His father, Bechara, who was also schooled there, founded the first Lutheran church, YMCA, and co-ed school in Beit Jala and the first Arab pastor for the German Protestant Palestine Mission.
 His mother, Katharina, was raised in a German orphanage in Beirut and met Bechara while working at a hospital in Jerusalem.

-In 1898-9, Canaan went to Beirut to study medicine at the Syrian Protestant College (today the American University of Beirut).
+In 1898–99, Canaan went to Beirut to study medicine at the Syrian Protestant College (today the American University of Beirut).
 Obliged to work while studying as his father died of pneumonia shortly after his arrival, he graduated with distinction in 1905.
 His valedictory speech, "Modern Treatment", was likely his first published piece and broached the use of serums, animal organs and X-rays.

 Canaan attributed his love of, interest in, and dedication to the people, culture and land of Palestine to his upbringing and the influence of his father who regularly took the family with him on his trips around the country.
 In the Jerusalem Quarterly, Khaled Nashef suggests Canaan's knowledge of nature in Palestine as exhibited in writings such as "Plant-lore in Palestinian Superstition" (1928) among others were informed by these trips.